daxter-army/coronavirus_live_tracking/README.md

+# Corona-viros 🦠
+A React App made with the help Hooks + API

+Made by Mehul Singh Teya

-# Coronavirus-live-tracking
+# Start
- A live tracking coronavirus web app made with React + Hooks, which shows stats from all over the world, country-wise also
+use command "npm start" to start the app, then go to http://localhost:3000